 My peach cobbler is too watery what do I do?

 Using this recipe should ensure that the cobbler doesn’t come out too watery.
-Sometimes using fresh peaches will yield more juices than we want.
+Sometimes using fresh and frozen peaches will yield more juices than we want.
 With that said, the addition of corn starch helps thicken the juices in this recipe.

 Furthermore, baking the peaches prior to adding the cobbler topping will help gauge the viscosity of the peaches.
 If there is still too much liquid for your liking after it bakes, use a turkey baster to remove it, or gently pour it out.
 It is also important to remember that the cobbler will thicken-up as it cools down.

 Cobbler vs. pie crust vs. crumble: